To become an Arizona notary public, a person must meet all of the requirements listed below:

 - Be a citizen or a legal permanent resident of the United States

-- Not have been convicted of a felony unless your civil rights have been restored
+- Not be convicted of a felony (unless his or her civil rights have been restored)

 - Be able to read and write English

 In order to receive an Arizona notary public commission, a person must: